After Surgery: Deep Brain Stimulation

 ✕ Avoid

-- Heavy lifting (> 10 lbs), especially first 4–6 weeks
+- Heavy lifting (anything heavier than a gallon of milk), especially the first 4–6 weeks

 - Strenuous upper-body exercise